Leonardou-lab/Videogame/TheCowardKing-GDD-Updated.md

 - At the start of each horde: receive random cards from the pool (3 in the introductory first horde of Level 1; 4 in the rest).
 - After winning a horde: choose 1 card from the previous hand to keep, then receive new random cards until the hand reaches 4.
 - Maximum hand size: 4 cards.
-- Played cards do not return to the hand until the next horde.
+- Cards are reusable during the current encounter.
+Playing a card spends AP and deselects it, but does not remove it from the hand.

 `[CHANGE]` **Placement limits by upgrade:** Ally-type cards with high upgrade levels have a limit on how many copies can be on the board simultaneously.
 At upgrade level 3, only 3 copies can be in play.
 At level 2, the maximum is 5 copies.
 No upgrade means no limit.